zackhitch/Computer-Architecture-One/project/ls8/README.md

 ```

 (If the no interrupt bits are set, then stop processing interrupts and continue
-executing the next instruction as per usual.)
+executing the current instruction as per usual.)

 If `interruptHappened`, check the LS-8 spec for details on what to do.